layer6ai-labs/EGT/README.md

 <qid>,<id> <weight> <id> <weight> ... <id> <weight>
 ```
+* When the kNN graph is generated, the queries are placed at the top of the output prebuild file.
+We do not let other images (query or index) see the query images as this is required for online inference.
 * Example to generate a "prebuild" file from embedding:
     ```
     cd python